How to Butcher a Wild Turkey (and Get Every Last Cut of Meat)

 The leg meat on wild turkeys can be juicy, tender, and delicious, as long as you treat it right.
 Here’s a more detailed take on how to butcher and cook turkey legs, but the actual act of pulling them off your bird is pretty simple.
 Skin down to the knee joint and peel away the skin from both sides of the leg.
 Then press the leg away from the body until you pop the hip joint.
 Then cut from the inside of the leg, separating it from the body.
 You should never have to saw or break bones while butchering your bird.
 Simply cut through the joints.
 Press your blade through the middle of the knee joint (this is where a stouter hunting-style blade comes in handy) to remove the foot from the leg and you’re good to go.

 I’ll be honest: the wings take a good amount of work.
 After you’ve removed the breast meat, pop the wing joint by pushing it away from the body (similar to how you did with the thigh) and cut the wing off the body.
 Now, you can separate the two parts of the wing.
 Imagine the two types of the chicken wings you get at a bar—the drumette (which is shaped like a drumstick) and the flat or wingette (two little bones and meat in the middle).
 Separate these two sections by popping the joint and cutting through it and then get to plucking and skinning.
 Pluck off the small feathers and use your knife to cut away the big primary feathers.
 What you’ll end up with what looks like over-sized chicken wings, but unfortunately you can’t cook them like oversized chicken wings.
 Wild turkey wings are tough.
 I once tried to sous vide the wings for six hours and then fry them … and even then they were too tough to enjoy (though the flavor was great).
-I recommend crock potting these (along with the drumsticks from the legs) until the meat gets tender and falls off the bone.
+My turkey hunting buddy Josh Dahlke has perfected a wild turkey buffalo wing recipe that’s definitely worth trying.
 There’s a surprising amount of meat on the wings, and they’re worth working on if you’ve got the time and determination.

 Read Next: A Recipe for Wild Turkey Dumpling Soup